-As Carolyn Jones, head of pensions product at Fidelity International, explains: “Saving sufficiently for retirement might seem like a lofty goal, especially when household budgets are squeezed.
+As Carolyn Jones, our Head of Pension Policy and Workplace Investing explains: “Saving sufficiently for retirement might seem like a lofty goal, especially when household budgets are squeezed.
 However, saving just small amounts along the way can have a big impact when you’re ready to retire.”

-Commit to popping an additional 1% into your workplace pension scheme now and thanks to the power of small amounts you stand to boost the pension pot you will have when you eventually come to retire.
+Commit to putting an additional 1% into your workplace pension now and thanks to the power of small amounts you stand to boost the pension pot you will have when you eventually come to retire.

 So what are you waiting for?
 Get started today.